LIBERATING FOOTBALL TRAVEL

 Bilbao’s flagship club Athletic duly qualified for Europe four seasons running, then twice missed out as cup runners-up.
 Los Leones can usually be found in the upper half of the league table while still sticking firmly to their policy of fielding Basque-only players – one that their regional rivals, Real Sociedad of San Sebastián, abandoned in the 1980s.
 Moreover, while once high-achieving clubs buckle under huge debts – Barcelona, Valencia, Málaga – Bilbao seem to thrive.

-With a new stadium preparing for those European finals, Athletic are pouring money into Lezama, the training centre east of Bilbao where the next generation of players is being nurtured.
+With their new stadium preparing for those showcase events, Athletic are pouring money into Lezama, the training centre east of Bilbao where the next generation of players is being nurtured.

 A packed house at the old San Mamés bade farewell to Spain’s most revered football ground, aka ‘The Cathedral’, in June 2013.
 Great Athletic players past and present stepped onto the hallowed turf, originally shipped all the way from England, before an exhibition match between Bilbao and a Basque XI.